 \subsubsection{Detection of violent rains}

 All the SREs in their uncorrected form had very low POD (close to $0$) for the detection of violent rains ($\ge$ 40 mm/day) at almost every station in Ghana and Zambia.
 The BCs applied on the SREs (except ENACTS) produced only slight increases or decreases in POD, which generally remained below $0.20$.
 LOCI and QM tended to slightly increase the POD in most cases for the SREs in Zambia, with QM showing the most increase (as can be seen in Figure~\ref{pod_heavy_tamsat_zm_map}, which shows the performance of the BCs applied to TAMSAT compared to its uncorrected version across the stations).
-Similar observations were made for the SREs in Ghana except for AGERA5 and ERA5, where QM-GPR also showed slight increase in POD at many of the stations, even though POD still generally remained below 0.20 (see Figure~\ref{pod_violent_agera5_gh_map}, which shows the performance of the BC methods applied to AGERA5 compared to its uncorrected version across the stations in Ghana).
+Similar observations were made for the SREs in Ghana (see Figure~\ref{pod_violent_agera5_gh_map}, which shows the performance of the BC methods applied to AGERA5 compared to its uncorrected version across the stations).